Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Experiments

 \subsection{Limitation and Future Work}

 While ECSO can notably strengthen the safety of MLLMs, it heavily relies on the LLMs' capacity to identify and neutralize unsafe queries.
 Therefore, any deficiencies in the LLMs' safety mechanism may compromise ECSO's performance in multimodal scenarios.
 Moving forward, an exciting prospect for future research is to explore how to turn multimodality from a challenge into an asset for safety.
-By developing new methods harnessing rich context provided by multiple modalities, it is potential to create more nuanced and context-aware safety mechanisms, increasing efficacy and reliability of MLLMs' safety protocols.
+By developing new methods harnessing rich context provided by multiple modalities, it might be possible to create more nuanced and context-aware safety mechanisms, increasing the efficacy and reliability of MLLMs' safety protocols.